 python -m pip install virtualenv

-This is simply good hygene but the idea is to create a directory where you can place all of your virtual environments.
+This is simply good hygene but the idea is to create a directory where you can store all of your virtual environments.

 -p flag will indicate to create a virtual environment using Python 3 interpreter.
-Your new virtual environment will now contain 4 folders.
-The
+Your new virtual environment will now contain 3 folders.

 Don't Mix Your Virtual Environment with your App

 It's wise to keep your virtual environment folder separate from your app folder.
 Virtual environments are intended to contain packages, tools, the python interpreter, etc. Your project folder is meant for your source code and is often version controlled.
 It's not recommended to store your virtual environment inside git.

 Activating your environment will enable you to run Python and pip and install packages.

 The file contains the script used to run your environment.